Lei Pauku at Hoakalei

 No analysis available

-The remarks directly reference STR documentation/disclosure, which strongly indicates short-term rentals are allowed in this building/community.
-This is a strong, public-remarks-based confirmation.
+The remarks explicitly reference STR documentation/disclosure, which strongly indicates short-term rentals are allowed in this building/community.
+This is direct public-remark evidence supporting STR permissibility.

-I searched for hotel rental pool, hotel-managed program, Hilton/Trump/Ritz pool, or similar terms and found none.
-The remarks describe a residential community with Wai Kai Hale Club access, not a hotel pool program.
+I searched for hotel rental pool, hotel-managed, Hilton/Trump/Ritz-style pool, or similar rental program references and found none.
+The remarks consistently describe a residential community with private club access, not a hotel pool arrangement.

 No analysis available